osquery/osquery/libraries/cmake/source/libmagic/README.md

   libtool
 ```

-Prepare the environment
+Prepare the environment:

-Note: If building for M1, substitute the target with `-target arm64-apple-macos10.15` at the end of the `CFLAGS` environment variable.
+Note: If building for macOS ARM, substitute the target with `-target arm64-apple-macos10.15` at the end of the `CFLAGS` environment variable.

 ```bash
 export CC=clang